- Cost Savings with Your EMR and Billing Softwa ...Posted 2 months ago

 ICD-10 Codes: What Are They?

-By October 2014, ICD-10 codes will officially be implemented.
+On October 1, 2014, ICD-10 codes will officially be implemented.
 Adjusting from old to new medical codes can be very frustrating without a physical therapy software to rely on.

 Nitin Chhoda explains how switching to electronic medical records will make the transition simpler.